AI Is About to Kill Business Jargon — And That's Just the Beginning

 Cutting the jargon.
 When I explain AI strategy to a client, I use the same language they use to describe their business.
 If they run a daycare, we talk about enrollment and parent communication — not "machine learning pipelines" and "natural language processing."

 Being honest about the risks.
 AI is incredible.
 AI is also going to displace people.
 Both things are true.
 Anyone in AI consulting services who only talks about the upside is selling you something.
+And when the output sounds generic and hollow, it's usually a planning problem, not an AI problem.

 The Future Is Exciting and Terrifying